chibui191/110920-pt-phase-2-project/README.md

 Above plots have confirmed the inferential findings about Heat System:
 - Forced Air may be the most popular choices for homowners in King County (overall denstity of ForcedAir is higher than that of other systems), but
 - Hot Water seems to be the best option in the East region
-- Heat Pump and Hot Water seems to be the top choices for properties in the South and Seattle regions
+- Heat Pump and Hot Water seem to be the top choices for properties in the South and Seattle regions
 - Heat Pump or Hot Water would probably add more value to a property (derived from visualization only)

 ### Deck